DecentralizedEscrow/ICO/README.md

 ###### EventEmergencyStop
 Temporarily suspend all sales and transfers of tokens in case of unforeseen circumstances, for an indefinite period.
 ###### EventEmergencyContinue
-Continue selling, cancel the emergency suspension.
+Continue the crowdsale, cancel the emergency suspension.

 Informational functions:
 ----------